alexmensch/alxm.me/src/writing/us-consulting-in-uk.md

 ---
-title: "Working as a consultant in the UK as a US citizen"
+title: "Consulting in the UK as a US citizen"
 date: 2024-05-23
-update_date: 2024-05-24
+update_date: 2024-05-25
+permalink: "/writing/2024/05/23/working-as-a-consultant-in-the-uk-as-a-us-citizen/"
 ---

 [[toc]]